makerdao/community/governance/polls/Ratification Poll for the Maker Constitution MIP Set and MIP102c2-SP1 (multiple MIPs) - March 13, 2023.md

 ## Review

-The community may vote in this poll to express support or opposition to $mip_set being accepted and implemented in the Maker Protocol.
+The community may vote in this poll to express support or opposition to the Constitution MIP Set being accepted and implemented in the Maker Protocol.

 ### MIP101: The Maker Constitution